The holiday season is filled with joy and laughter, presents and quality time with family. For many this is the most wonderful time of the year.

-Other gift card ideas for spouses at home include spas, massages (Massage Envy offers a military discount program), restaurants, a meal delivery service, housecleaning services, local entertainment like museums or movie theaters, photo sites and their favorite place to shop.
+Other gift card ideas for spouses at home include massages, restaurants, a meal delivery service, housecleaning services, local entertainment like museums or movie theaters, photo sites and their favorite place to shop.

 If you're planning to ship gifts overseas, don't wait too long.
 For more information on shipping, visit our guide to holiday mail deadlines.